bopopescu/stack-1/swift/doc/source/deployment_guide.rst

 with the `log_facility` option to set the syslog log facility destination.
 We recommended using syslog-ng to route the logs to specific log files locally on the server and also to remote log collecting servers.
+Additionally, custom log handlers can be used via the custom_log_handlers setting.